Migrating from Cypress to Playwright

 network interception

-this is where the real improvement was.
-Cypress intercepts are fine for simple cases but they get weird with multiple intercepts on the same route, or when you need to modify the response conditionally.
-Playwright's page.route() is just a function — you can do whatever you want in there:
+Cypress intercepts work for simple cases but they get weird with multiple intercepts on the same route, or when you need to modify the response conditionally.
+Playwright's page.route() is just a function:

 // Cypress